The Complete Digital Light Processing (DLP) 3D Printing Guide

 Digital Light Processing is overall very similar to Stereolithography.
 However, there are subtle differences.

 Firstly, the biggest difference between DLP and SLA is that whereas DLP uses a projector, SLA instead uses a UV laser to cure the resin.
-When printing, the part is still pulled out of the resin layer by layer, but with DLP the whole layer can be created in one singular digital image projection (as can LCD 3D printers), whereas with SLA the UV laser needs to scan the selected area to trace it.
+When printing, the part is still pulled out of the resin layer by layer, but with DLP the whole layer can be created in one singular digital image projection, whereas with SLA the UV laser needs to scan the selected area to trace it.
 This means that Digital Light Processing is faster than Stereolithography in most cases.

 Additionally, DLP printers also usually have a shallower vat of resin, so less resin is wasted.
 This is crucial if you’re on a budget and/or environmentally focused on reducing waste.